Colwyn BID Team

 Project OfficerJul 2017 – May 2018

 The role of the BID Manager is to oversee operations and manage the company day to day.
-This includes evaluating project proposals received from the levy payers and stakeholders ahead of delivering strategic proposals to the board for consideration.
+This includes evaluating project proposals received from the levy payers and stakeholders ahead of delivering strategic proposals to the board to consider and approve the cost.

 The BID Manager also represents Colwyn BID on a number of committees including Colwyn in Bloom, the IMAGINE Colwyn Bay Steering Group, the Bay Life Regeneration Officers Group, Destination Conwy Steering Group, the Festive Lights Committee as well as many local residents and business forums.